manwar/Starwoman/README.md

 # NOTES

-Because Starman runs as a preforking model, it is not recommended to serve the requests directly from the internet, especially when slow requesting clients are taken into consideration.
-It is suggested to put Starman workers behind the frontend servers such as nginx, and use HTTP proxy with TCP or UNIX sockets.
+Because Starwoman runs as a preforking model, it is not recommended to serve the requests directly from the internet, especially when slow requesting clients are taken into consideration.
+It is suggested to put Starwoman workers behind the frontend servers such as nginx, and use HTTP proxy with TCP or UNIX sockets.

 # AUTHOR

+Ashley Willis <awillis@synacor.com>

-Tatsuhiko Miyagawa <miyagawa@bulknews.net>
+Tatsuhiko Miyagawa <miyagawa@bulknews.net> wrote [Starman](https://metacpan.org/pod/Starman), which this module is a fork of with minimal modifications.

 Andy Grundman wrote [Catalyst::Engine::HTTP::Prefork](https://metacpan.org/pod/Catalyst::Engine::HTTP::Prefork), which this module is heavily based on.